A Dolphin Tale Shows a Human-Animal Miracle

 Incredibly, Winter learns to swim by moving her tail in a way for which it is not designed and the repetitive stress injury her swimming causes can lead to her death.
 The situation is as frustrating for the rehab team as it is to doctors and engineers that are trying to help our Wounded Warriors with lifelike prostheses that work.

-Prosthetics trace their initiation back hundreds of years or longer, and American bioengineers have improved the "peg leg" of the pirate and the American Civil War soldier considerably.
+Prosthetics trace their initiation back hundreds of years or longer, and American bio-engineers improved the "peg leg" of the pirate and the American Civil War soldier considerably.
 To the amputee, however, even some of the newest designs in artificial limbs feel like a boat oar or traffic cone stuck willy-nilly on the end of a leg.
-The teams of scientists and volunteers that help our amputees in the human and animal worlds seem to keep working until they find something not only adequate, but wonderful.
-In the late 1980s, I saw the Ohio Industrial Commission rehab people build an electric leg and arm for a patient and it was incredible to see.
-In 2012 we're seeing prostheses a hundred times as incredible with the help of animals like Winter.
+The teams of scientists and volunteers that help our amputees in the human and animal worlds keep working until they find something good.